 Study system

 Halictus rubicundus is a ground-nesting bee that can be found throughout Europe and North America in areas with sandy-loamy soil that receive sufficient sunlight.
-In Great Britain and Ireland, H. rubicundus demonstrates social variation according to latitude but retains social plasticity throughout its range (Field et al. 2010; 2012).
-In the north bees are typically solitary as the short growing season and cooler climate precludes the bivoltinism that is required for social living.
-In a typical year in the north, foundresses produce a single brood of offspring per year, the females of which enter hibernation and emerge to become foundresses the following spring (figure 1a).
-In the south, growing seasons tend to be longer and the weather is warmer, so bivoltinism and sociality can occur more frequently.
+In Great Britain and Ireland, H. rubicundus demonstrates social variation according to climate (latitude and altitude) but retains social plasticity throughout its range (Field et al. 2010; 2012).
+In the north and at high altitudes bees are typically solitary as the short growing season and cooler climate precludes the bivoltinism that is required for social living.
+In a typical year in colder climates, foundresses produce a single brood of offspring per year, the females of which enter hibernation and emerge to become foundresses the following spring (figure 1a).
+In areas further south and at low altitudes growing seasons tend to be longer and the weather is warmer, so bivoltinism and sociality can occur more frequently.
 After overwintering underground, females produce a first brood (the B1) which become workers and provision a second brood (B2) which are offspring of either the original foundress or a B1 replacement queen.
-B1 females are also observed to provision their nests alone (without workers) in the same year that they emerge.
+B1 females are also observed to provision their nests alone and lay eggs (without workers, i.e. become solitary foundresses) in the same year that they emerge.
 The B2 hibernate and emerge the following year to found their own nests (figure 1b; Field et al. 2010; 2012).

 Sociality is extremely plastic in H. rubicundus in Great Britain, and when solitary northern bees are transplanted to the south, the B1 brood will often provision as workers or solitary foundresses in the same year (Field et al. 2010; 2012; this study).
 Here we test for fixed and plastic differences in antennal sensilla density in H. rubicundus across and within populations.
 We first test whether olfactory sensilla densities differ between bees from southern populations, where the climate allows some individuals to form social nests most years, and northern populations with limited opportunity to form social nests.
 Second, we test whether antennal sensilla numbers are developmentally plastic by transplanting bees from the north to the south.
 Do the offspring of northern bees that develop in the warmer south have different numbers of antennal sensilla than their parental generation which developed in the north?
-We also test for differences in sensilla number between individual and nest-level phenotypes: do social individuals/nests exhibit greater densities of olfactory sensilla to aid in nestmate recognition?
+We chose to conduct a north-to-south transplant because we wanted to test for differences in sensilla number between individual and nest-level phenotypes, to determine whether social individuals/nests exhibit greater densities of olfactory sensilla to aid in nestmate recognition.
+This comparison is possible only when bees were able to express their full range of social behaviour (i.e. in the warmer south).

 Collection